Master's Degree Programme in Education and Learning

 COMPETENCE DESCRIPTION

-Students of the Education and Learning Programme will become experts in research on learning and sociology of education.
-Students will be able to conduct analytical and critical research in two key research areas: 1) research on learning and education, and 2) research on educational policy and sociology of education.
+Students of the Education and Learning Programme will become experts on research on learning and education.
+Students will be develop their knowledge base in these areas, and analytical and critical research skills that are applicable in a wide range of educational settings..

 The Master's Degree Programme in Education and Learning does not provide the students with formal teaching qualification.